followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onIncidentOccurred.md

 * **id**
 Contains the ID of the incident.
 The full list of IDs can be found in the **Errors and Warnings** section.
 * **type**
 Contains the type of the incident.
-This field equals *'error'* for errors or *'warning'* for warnings.
+This field equals *"error"* for errors or *"warning"* for warnings.
 * **args**
 Contains the argument of the incident's message.
 The content of this field varies greatly, depending on the incident.
 For example, it may contain the name of the data source field that was not specified correctly, or the name of the option that was not set properly.
 * **text**